 This is a Level 3 Certificate in Mathematical Studies, equivalent to an AS Level in terms of UCAS points.
-This course is taken in your AS year.

 Core Maths builds on GCSE Maths, focused on problem-solving and interpretation of maths in the real world.
 Students will consider and tackle mathematics in meaningful contexts, including through financial applications and statistical ideas that can support work in other subjects.